Cerbersec/DomainBorrowingC2/README.md

 ## Known issues

 * ServerC2 currently depends on ClientC2, so make sure to copy the ClientC2 project before running ServerC2.
-* This PoC will not be enhanced or updated at the moment due to possible IP conflicts, however you're free to submit a pull request and add features or functionality.